Adopt a Tree Pit and Pollinator Pathways

 Please don’t place ornaments, small fences, structures or personal signage to tree pits or highway land on your street.
 Adopted tree pits and Pollinator Pathways streets will be provided with labels and/or signage to show they are part of the scheme.

-We have to give our contractor a list of all adopted tree pits and Pollinator Pathways by mid January.
+We have to give our contractor a list of all adopted tree pits by mid January are unable to add individually adopted tree pits to the list after this time.
 Our application window and deadline takes this into account, along with our need for time to process applications and attend to queries.
-If you cannot meet the current deadline, we are planning to reopen the scheme next year so there is plenty of time to getting planning and organised.

 It is possible on a case-by-case basis depending on the length of your street and the circumstances.
 Please contact us at ourneighbourhood@redbridge.gov.uk to discuss.